christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The effects of the actions of `John`, taking and leaving on the models attention of the entities initially mentioned.
+What’s really interesting is how the actions of `John`—both "taking" and "leaving"—impact the model’s attention to the entities that were mentioned initially.

 <br>